1987 Australian Masters: Main draw

-The numbers shown to the left of the players' names are their seedings.
+The numbers shown to the right of the players' names are their seedings.
 All matches were decided on the aggregate score over five frames.
 Match winners are shown in bold.

+Qualifying

+The qualifying competition was held at City Tattersalls Club, Sydney.
+Results were based on the aggregate score over five frames; known results are below.
+Paddy Morgan and Glen Wilkinson qualified for the main event.